Multi-Game PC Setup with Dynamic Instructions Display

 The Python scripts that manage the Windows wallpaper and the mpv display are deliberately simplistic.
 It would be possible to, for example, change the wallpaper to a slideshow by editing the Registry or use mpv for Windows to show a video loop and show that instead of a static background, which would be necessary in a location like a game room where a long time may pass without anyone playing.
 Modifying the scripts to do this is left as an exercise to the reader.

-To further expedite the process of installing and starting games, I also defeat many of Windows' security features and prevent it from accessing Windows Update with TinyWall.
+To further expedite the process of installing and starting games, I also defeat many of Windows' security features and prevent it from accessing Windows Update with TinyWall and Windows Personalization Utility.
 Security is not a concern for me with this PC, as it acts as an embedded device with no personal information included, and the greatest risk is that the OS somehow becomes corrupted.
-The last thing I want is for any games to be interrupted with notifications or Windows Update notices, so the tradeoff in security is accepted to me.
+The last thing I want is for any games to be interrupted with notifications or Windows Update notices, so the tradeoff in security is acceptable to me.

 One of my eventual long-term projects is to reconstruct this setup in a Versus City-style double cabinet arrangement, with digital signs mounted below the game monitors for the players' convenience.
 Both will use HDMI splitters.

-I bought a set of 50 NTAG 215 cards to use with this project and they all work as expected.
-I was then gifted a set of NTAG coins roughly 1 inch in diameter, and it gave me the idea to 3D print custom cards with leftover PLA with the coins embedded in them.
-I've had to modify my NFC reader enclosure to accommodate the cards due to their thickness, as I've had to print the cards to roughly three times the thickness of a typical card to contain the coins.
-These custom cards are printed in black and metallic colors, so I have designated them "boss cards" for the latter end of the bracket, containing the most choice selections (more recently released games that take more setup than usual).
-It would be possible to print much thinner cards using NFC stickers instead.
+I bought a set of 100 NTAG 215 cards to use with this project and they all work as expected.
+I then got the idea to use small NFC stickers that can be embedded in 3D printed cards.
+I've had to modify my NFC reader enclosure to accommodate the cards due to their thickness, as I've had to print the cards to roughly three times the thickness of a typical card to contain the stickers.
+These custom cards are printed in metallic colors, so I have designated them "boss cards" for the latter end of the bracket, containing the most choice selections (games that take more setup than usual).